-- 110 Composition and World Literature I (3) Students will develop proficiency in composition through a thematic study of works that may be selected from ancient to modern world literature.
-(Fall and Spring) - 111 Composition and World Literature II (3) (PR: ENGL 110) A detailed exploration of selected genres, such as Introduction to Film, Introduction to Autobiography, Introduction to the Novel, Introduction to the Short Story, and Introduction to the Graphic Novel.
-(Spring) - 201 Survey of British Literature I (3) (PR: ENGL 110 and 111) Individual works by major writers of British literature from Beowulf to 1798 are studied critically in chronological order, with some attention to backgrounds and characteristics of respective literary periods.
-(Fall) - 202 Survey of British Literature II (3) (PR: ENGL 110 and 111) Individual works by major writers of British literature from 1798 to the present are studied critically in chronological order, with some attention to backgrounds and characteristics of respective literary periods.
-(Spring) - 203 Survey of World Literature I (3) (PR: ENGL 110 and 111) A survey of world literature from the origins of writing to modern times.
-Texts range from pre-Biblical to pre-Columbian, and include early Indian epic, classical Greek drama, medieval tales from East Asia and Western Europe, Arabic verse, and West African choral storytelling.
-Key themes include mythic treatment of tribal relations; lyric treatments of love; epic tales of moral-ity and action; problems of gender and power; and the relations between religion and literature.
-(Alternate years) - 204 Survey of World Literature II (3) (PR: ENGL 110 and 111) A survey of world literature from early modernity to the contemporary.
-Texts may be drawn from lyric poetry, drama, testimonies, travel accounts biography, autobiography, short stories, or novels, among others.
-(Alternate years) - 206 Survey of American Literature I (3) (PR: ENGL 110 and 111) A survey of American literature from the Age of Faith to the Age of Reason to the Romantic Age with emphasis on the essays, poems, and fiction of Emerson, Thoreau, Hawthorne, Melville, and Whitman.
+- 2201 Survey of British Literature I (3) (PR: ENGL 1001 and 1002) Individual works by major writers of British literature from Beowulf to 1798 are studied critically in chronological order, with some attention to backgrounds and characteristics of respective literary periods.
+(Fall) - 2202 Survey of British Literature II (3) (PR: ENGL 1001 and 1002) Individual works by major writers of British literature from 1798 to the present are studied critically in chronological order, with some attention to backgrounds and characteristics of respective literary periods.
+(Spring) - 2203 Survey of American Literature I (3) (PR: ENGL 1001 and 1002) A survey of American literature from the Age of Faith to the Age of Reason to the Romantic Age with emphases on the essays, poems, and fiction of Emerson, Thoreau, Hawthorne, Melville, and Whitman.
 A communication and evaluation of the history of ideas revealed in early American literature and relevant today.
-(Fall) - 207 Survey of American Literature II (3) (PR: ENGL 110 and 111) A discussion and evaluation of the history of ideas in America from the Civil War to the present, including readings from Mark Twain and Emily Dickinson to Louise Erdrich and August Wilson.
+(Fall) - 2204 Survey of American Literature II (3) (PR: ENGL 1001 and 1002) A discussion and evaluation of the history of ideas in America from the Civil War to the present, including readings from Mark Twain and Emily Dickinson to Louise Erdrich and August Wilson.
 Realistic, naturalistic, existentialistic, modern, and contemporary thought and literature will be studied.
-(Spring) - 208 Introduction to Literary Theory and Criticism (3) (PR: ENGL 110 and 111) A survey of major works of literary theory and criticism, beginning with classical criticism and ending with contemporary theory.
-Organized by historical period, the course evaluates the evolution of critical practices, emphasizing the interconnectedness of literature and theory while developing awareness of diverse methods of interpretation.
-(Alternate years) - 209 African American Literature (3) (PR: ENGL 110 and 111) This course will survey literary production by African Americans from the mid-18th century to the late 20th century.
-Essays, autobiographies, speeches, poems, novels, short stories, plays, songs, and films will allow us to see the multiple ways in which African Americans have put into words and made sense of their experiences within American society across the centuries.
+(Spring) - 2205 Survey of African-American Literature (3) (PR: ENGL 1001 and 1002) This course will survey literary production by African-Americans from the mid-18th century to the late 20th century.
+Essays, autobiographies, speeches, poems, novels, short stories, plays, songs, and films will allow us to see the multiple ways in which African-Americans have put into words and made sense of their experiences within American society across the centuries.
 But such works also help us in understanding and coming to terms with significance of race (as well as class, gender, sexuality, and religion) in America's past and present.
-(Alternate years)
+(Alternate years) - 2206 Survey of World Literature in Translation (3) (PR: ENGL 1001 and 1002) A survey of world literature from the origins of writing to modern times.
+Texts range from pre-Biblical to pre-Columbian, and include early Indian epic, classical Greek drama, medieval tales from East Asia and Western Europe, Arabic verse, and West African choral storytelling.
+Key themes include mythic treatment of tribal relations; lyric treatments of love; epic tales of morality and action; problems of gender and power; and the relations between religion and literature.
+(Alternate years) - 2207 Survey of World Literature in English (3) (PR: ENGL 1001 and 1002) A survey of world literature from early modernity to the contemporary.
+Texts may be drawn from lyric poetry, drama, testimonies, travel accounts biography, autobiography, short stories, or novels, among others.
+(Alternate years) - 2208 Survey of World Cinema (3) (PR: ENGL 1001 and 1002 XL: FILM 210)